tengxiao1/SimPER/README.md

 **TL; DR:** We propose a simpler yet more effective preference fine-tuning algorithm than DPO and SimPO without both hyperparameters and reference models.
 SimPER consistently and significantly  outperforms DPO and latest SimPO across   various settings.

 ### News 🎉
 Our SimPER has been used as the training algorithm in the recent work [EXAONE Deep: Reasoning Enhanced Language Models](https://arxiv.org/pdf/2503.12524) from [LG AI Research](https://www.lgresearch.ai/).
-Their open models ([HuggingFace](https://huggingface.co/LGAI-EXAONE)) achieved better and competitive performance in math, science, and coding tasks compared to SOTA LLMs QwQ 32B and DeepSeek R1 671B!
+Their opened EXAONE series models ([HuggingFace](https://huggingface.co/collections/LGAI-EXAONE/exaone-deep-67d119918816ec6efa79a4aa)) achieved better and competitive performance in math, science, and coding tasks compared to SOTA LLMs QwQ 32B and DeepSeek R1 671B!

 ### Environment